 P: 091 563495

 All junior cycle students take courses leading to the Junior Certificate, the State examination taken at the end of the third year of junior cycle.
-Subjects are normally studied at either Ordinary or Higher Level.
 In total, 18 different subjects are offered.
 We are the only all-girls school in Galway City to offer Technology.
 First year students take part in a Taster Programme where they can sample option subjects and different languages before making a final decision.

 In addition to sitting the Junior Certificate, students follow the JCSP programme and are given extra supports in Literacy and Numeracy.
 They benefit from practical project work, personal reading as well as other literacy and numeracy based activities.
 Students receive accreditation from the Department of Education and Skills for their achievements over three years.